This post may contain affiliate links. Please read my disclosure.

 Buttery dough sprinkled in an orange cinnamon sugar and topped with a bright orange glaze makes these orange rolls a breakfast favorite.

 Who doesn't love breakfast/brunch?
-From mini ham and cheese quiche to chocolate hazelnut biscotti to sourdough French toast.
+From mini ham and cheese quiche to chocolate hazelnut biscotti to sourdough French toast to eggnog bread pudding.
 But there is just something about homemade rolls.

 Have you ever had Pillsbury Orange Rolls with Orange Icing that's in a can?
 If your answer is yes, no judgement here.
 I mean cinnamon rolls themselves are pretty addicting, but when you combine that lovely aroma with the citrus smell from the orange, it really becomes hard to wait for them to be done cooking.